 I did the math for how much you need to contribute if you start fresh at any age.
-These numbers are based on assumptions for continuous monthly 401k contributions until reaching 65 with 7% average annual market return for a 60/40 portfolio and 2% annual inflation.
+These numbers are based on assumptions for continuous monthly 401k contributions until reaching 65 with a 7% average annual market return for a 60/40 portfolio and 2% annual inflation.
 Keep in mind that these assumptions are just assumptions and only for illustration purposes.
 Your situation could be unique and could change the math dramatically.

 401k Contributions by Age if you start fresh

 What drives the growth of your 401k is the power of compounding.
 It’s the snowball effect of accumulating earnings-generating more earnings over time.
-The longer you wait, the larger amount you will need to contribute to reaching your 1-million goal.
+The longer you wait, the larger the amount you will need to contribute to reaching your 1-million goal.

 If you are 25-years old and just starting your career, you need to save approximately $390 per month or $4,644 annually to reach the $1-million goal by the age of 65.
 Your lifetime contribution between the age of 25 and 65 will be $190,000.

 When you start saving in your 30s, this target number goes to $560 per month.
 Your lifetime contribution between the age of 30 and 65 will be $241,920.

 Your saving rate goes up to 1,220 per month if you start saving actively in your 40s and increases to $5,330 at the age off 55.

 Take advantage of your employer match.

 If my recommended monthly contribution looks like an uphill battle, don’t forget about your employer match.
 Many employers offer a 401k match to attract and keep top talent.
 The match could be a percentage of your salary, one-to-one match or an absolute dollar amount.
 If your employer offers a 4% match, at a minimum you should contribute 4% to your 401k plan.
 Take full advantage of this opportunity to get free money.

 In 2020, you can make up to a $19,500 contribution to your 401k plan.
 If you can afford it, always try to max out your contributions.